How Well Can Dogs Smell? – Amazing Facts About Your Dog’s Nose.

 Twitching noses.

-When your dog sniffs the air, you will see him wiggling his nose.
+When your dog sniffs the air, you will see them wiggling their nose.
 This is another thing that humans cannot do – wiggle their nostrils independently.
-Remarkably, When a dog breathes in, he is able to tell which nostril the scent arrived.
-As he breathes out, air is blown threw the slits at the side of his nostril so that he is able to analyse the odour.
+Remarkably, When a dog breathes in, they are able to tell which nostril the scent arrived in.
+As they breath out, air is blown through the slits at the side of the nostril in order to analyse the odour.

 What a dogs nose knows – what sort of scents can dogs smell?